-‘Governance’ in project management terms refers to the policies, processes, standards, procedures, and guidelines that determine how projects are led, run and controlled by your organization.
+"Governance," in project management terms, refers to the policies, processes, standards, procedures, and guidelines that determine how projects are led, run, and controlled by your organization.
+It is the framework within which a project progresses.
+It includes the financial aspects of the project, as well as the logistics, personnel, and materials related to the project.

-Governance can be extensive and ‘heavy’ with lots of bureaucracy, or sketchy and ‘light’ (in which case it is probably inefficient).
+Governance can be extensive and "heavy," with lots of bureaucracy, or "light," with minimal oversight.
 Managers should aim for the right level of governance for their environment and culture.
-Making sure your governance policies are fit for purpose is a key factor in ensuring that they are effective.
+Making sure your governance policies fit the purpose of the project is a key factor in ensuring that they are effective.

 Why Project Governance Matters

+Governance isn't just an internal issue.
 Governance is demanded by clients, especially those in the public sector.
 Governments and regulators ask (and in some cases, enforce) certain standards for certain projects.
-Governance isn’t just an internal issue: many companies operating in regulated markets will have to follow guidance from external legislation, like Sarbanes-Oxley.
-Project governance makes up a small part of being able to prove that your company operates effectively and within the specified guidance and regulations for your industry.
+Many companies must adhere to guidance from external legislation, like Sarbanes-Oxley law, which was passed in 2002 to require that companies take certain steps to ensure accurate audits, accountability, and transparency.
+Strong project governance is just one small way to prove that your company operates effectively and within the specified guidelines and regulations for your industry.

 Project governance also helps you: